Foundation for Economies Worldwide = Small Business

 SME policy is complex and covers a wide range of areas.
 It is widely accepted that a public policy framework that fosters a culture of entrepreneurship and innovation is beneficial.
 A number of actions may be taken to support entrepreneurship, including establishing education programs (e.g. business schools helping students get started on campus with incubator facilities) and promoting entrepreneurs as role models.
 However, questions arise on where interventions should be targeted and how countries can help create the right support environment and develop an ecosystem where SMEs can thrive.

-While the overall problems faced by the SMEs are similar in different jurisdictions, there are significant differences in their priorities and needs in different countries.
-The reality is that small businesses are extremely heterogeneous in their size, age, sector, ownership, business models and aspirations and not easily addressed by any one-size-fits-all approach.
+While the overall problems faced by the SMEs are similar in different jurisdictions, there are significant differences in their priorities and of their needs in different countries and within national regions.
+There may be no one set of correct policy priorities in support of the SME sector given the diversity of small businesses and their needs, which will also vary depending on the stage of their lifecycle.
 The segmentation of the SME market is therefore vital for informed policy interventions, as well as establishing a robust evidence base.

-It is important for all stakeholders to work together to improve the knowledge-base for policy making and for sharing best practice information.
-The 2018 OCED Ministerial Conference on SMEs resulted in 55 countries adopting a declaration on strengthening SMEs and entrepreneurship for productivity and inclusive growth that included agreement to continue the development, implementation and evaluation of effective policies for SMEs.
+It is important for all stakeholders to work together to improve the knowledge-base for policy making and for sharing best practice and information.
+This was high on the agenda during a recent successful OCED Ministerial Conference on SMEs in February 2018, which resulted in 55 countries adopting a declaration on strengthening SMEs and entrepreneurship for productivity and inclusive growth that included agreement to continue the development, implementation and evaluation of effective policies for SMEs, which enable SMEs to increase their contributions to sustainable and inclusive growth.

-There has been an overall increase in the level of data, research and knowledge available in recent years on SMEs globally.
+There has been an overall increase in the level of data, research and knowledge available in recent years.
 This includes:

 - The World Bank annual ‘Doing Business’ Report provides a ranking of 190 different economies on the ease of doing business, which takes into account ten different topics: starting a business, dealing with construction permits; getting electricity; registering property; getting credit; protecting minority investors; paying taxes; trading across borders; enforcing contracts, resolving insolvency and labor market regulation.
-For example, around the world registering a business now takes an average of 23% of income per capita, compared to 27 days and 76% of income per capita in 2006.
+For example, the Doing Business 2018 Report has tracked various reforms which have made it easier to start a business.
+Fifteen years ago it took entrepreneurs worldwide 52 days on average to launch and formally operate, today it takes 20 days.

 - The Global Entrepreneurship Monitor (GEM) which for 17 years has provided evidence in over 100 countries on the entrepreneurial behavior and attitudes of individuals, considering the national context and how that impacts entrepreneurship.
-For example, in the latest 2018/2019 report in 47 economies assessing family business activity, nearly 20% are starting businesses that will be owned and/ or managed with family members.
+For example, in the latest report twenty-one percent of people surveyed in the 60 economies, on average, intend to start a business in the next three years.